arcadiapage/arcadiapage.github.io/_drafts/how-to-tell-if-a-weekly-planner-is-for-you.md

 For each week, I have three to four tasks that I want to get done but are not tied to a specific day.
 I write these tasks in the notes section of my weekly layout.

 Then I try to keep an eye open for opportunities to do them.
 I get them done whenever I can.
-Some items I'm not able to get done, so I roll them over to the next week, still maintaining my three to four-item limit.
+Some items I'm not able get to them, so I roll them over to the next week, still maintaining my three to four-item limit.

 Most of my weekly whenever items are random chores or other things that need to be done before the end of the month.